Hey Kids (Start Here)

 “Shut up,” Hermann snaps.

-“This?”
-Hermann says, shoving Newton’s hand away, “is my hair, Newton.
-I realize this is confusing for us both but please try to keep track of this much at least.”
+“This,” Hermann says, shoving Newton’s hand away, “is my hair, Newton.
+I realize it’s confusing for us both but please try to keep track of this much at least?”

-“I have a proprietary interest in your hair,” Newton says, waving in an uncoordinated fashion at Hermann’s head and clipping Hermann’s temple in the process.
-“But I can separate it from my own, thanks,” he finishes, shoving his own hair into total disarray.
+“I have a proprietary interest in your hair,” Newton gestures at Hermann’s head, clipping Hermann’s temple in the process, “but I can separate it from my own, thanks,” he finishes, shoving his own hair into total disarray.
 “Spatially separate.
 Attached to different heads.
 Governed by different organizing principles and life philosophies.
 I get it, dude.”

 Hermann sighs.
 “Did you break anything when you tripped over me?
-Like your skull, for example?”
+Your skull, for example?”

 “Are you certain?”

-“I’m sure I’m bleeding into my skin in various places, but I don’t think I’ve had any kind of massive structural failure.”
+“I’m sure I’m bleeding into my skin in various places, but I don’t think I’ve had a massive structural failure.”

 “Let’s fast-forward to six months from now,” Newton whispers.
 “What do you say?”

-“I would be amenable to that,” Hermann replies without looking at him.
+“I’d be amenable to that.”
+Hermann doesn’t look at him.

-“In other, totally unrelated news, thanks for reading me to sleep like the super badass K-science Division Chiefs that we are.
+“In other, totally unrelated news, thanks for reading me to sleep like the super badass K-science Division Chiefs we are.
 Or were.
-My point is that we’re very secure in our intellectual prowess and that’s why we can do this kind of thing without it being at all weird.
+My point is we’re very secure in our intellectual prowess and that’s why we can do this kind of thing without it being at all weird.
 We’re excessively badass.
-That’s my point.
 We should watch sports.
 Do they even have sports anymore?
 Are sporting matches of various types part of the post-apocalyptic human cultural zeitgeist?
 Like, does tennis exist still?
 We should find out.
 Tennis is maybe not the most macho.
 Football?
 I feel like we’re baseball people, if anything.
 Polo?
 With horses?
 Water polo?
 Or maybe like, figure skating?
-I likeplaying racquetball but not watching it, really.
-As a general rule, sports are boring and do not actually equate to badassery.
+I like playing racquetball but not watching it, really.
+Actually, as a general rule, sports are boring and don’t equate to badassery.
 Discuss.”

-“I think you need more sleep,” Hermann replies, finding it physically painful to utter such a gross understatement.
+“I think you need more sleep.”
+Hermann finds it physically painful to utter such a gross understatement.

-But it is not four thirty, and he humors Newton entirely too much as a general rule.
+But it is not four thirty, and he humors Newton too much as a general rule.

 “How long do you think I slept?”
 Newton asks.

 “Meh,” Newton says.
-“That’s probably enough to get by on.
-Speaking of things that are totally under control and not wrong with me, do not turn around, by the way.”
+“That’s more than enough to get by on.
+Speaking of things that are totally under control and not wrong with me, don’t turn around, by the way.”

 Hermann immediately twists, eyeing the moderately bloody towel laid out over the couch.
-This is not news to him.
-He was awake for most of the bleeding the previous night, even if Newton does not clearly remember it.
+This isn’t news to him.
+He was awake for most of the bleeding the previous night, even if Newton doesn’t clearly remember it.

 “I said do not turn around, Hermann.
 Not.”

 “Oh.
 Well, good?
-Not good?
+Wait.
+Not good.
 Are you getting catastrophic nosebleeds?”

 “Catastrophic?”
 Hermann echoes.
 “No.”